 The Albert Dock was not always as we know and see it today: its history dates back over 170 years to 1839.
 Following a period of dereliction and a complete regeneration, the Dock was officially reopened in 1988.

 It was engineer and architect Jesse Hartley who submitted plans to the Liverpool Dock Office, to begin the build of the original Albert Dock.

 Construction of the Dock began in 1841; the 1.25 million square feet site took five years to build and it was officially opened by Prince Albert on 30 July 1846.

 Today we can proudly say that the Dock’s lofty colonnades and statuesque columns make up the largest group of Grade 1 listed buildings in the country.

-Its creation is a testament to innovation and engineering feats: before the Albert Dock, the wooden warehouses of the time made fires a huge risk – the Dock was the first enclosed, non-combustible dock warehouse system in the world, and the first structure in Britain to be built entirely of cast iron, brick and stone.
-It gained its third ‘first’ in 1848, when the world’s first hydraulic warehouse hoists were installed.
+The creation of Albert Dock is a testament to innovation and engineering feats: before it, the wooden warehouses of the time made fires a huge risk.
+As such, the Dock was the first enclosed, non-combustible dock warehouse system in the world.

-Today’s Dock was officially re-opened by HRH Prince Charles on 24 May 1988, and the Albert Dock has gone on to win a string of awards and accolades, both as an area, and through the quality and diversity of our tenants.
+Since then, Albert Dock has gone on to win a string of awards and accolades, as both a site, and due to the quality and diversity of our outstanding tenants.